HelloElwin/UnnamedGame/README.md

 ## Introduction

 "Unnamed Game is a fun game without a name (yet)!
-And you, the bravest explorer in HKU, is given the job to find the name for this game!
+And you, the bravest explorer in HKU, are given the job to find the name for this game!
 The name is hidden in a secrete room in a world of ice and flame, and your journey starts from a certain point in this world.
 At the end point lies the entrance of the secrete room and your ultimate goal: name for the Unnamed Game!"

 This is a keyboard-based adventure game for one player controlled by **WASD**.
-The player is suggested to kick in a way to move itself to the destination.
+The player is suggested to kick in a way to travel to the destination.

 A list of features including portals, gravity switches, world converters etc., are designed to assist the travel.
-Two properties, ice and frame, are attached to the player, bars and grounds.
+Two properties, ice and flame, are attached to the player, bars and grounds.
 Under opposite properties, bars and grounds may be dangerous to the player.

-Success means safely arriving at the endpoint.

 ## Quick Start